Push vs poll: why webhooks

 Paywall payment completed successfully.

-comment_created, course_completed, lesson_completed and user_received_private_message) lives in Subscribing and verifying webhooks.
+comment_created, course_completed, lesson_completed, and user_received_private_message, with a reference page coming soon) lives in Subscribing and verifying webhooks.

 Anti-pattern: processing events synchronously in the endpoint